 Simply choosing to undertake the study required to prepare for this test is a milestone for me,.
 I embraced the hours of study that helped me to reverse an abhorrence of tests, or the practice of affixing letters to my name.
 I am excited for the formalization and advancement of my work over the past several years

 I feel my experience and memorized concepts are aiding me to deliver the best score possible and I accept the result at the end, good or bad.

 Whatever happens, I know what will come out of this is usage and practice of the PMP concepts and techniques in my career.
 There is no single test that grades my performance as a project leader in day-to-day life.
 I think the test is a practical means of prescribing best practices, and the certification is a contract to do the work right.
 The PMP is only a trophy as far as passing the test goes, the other side of it is a responsibility: a contract to do work according to the standard.

 Fire, is so elemental to our everyday lives.
 I don't ask it why it heats our homes, our food, or why it ignites the bulbs that light our path through dark.
 I don't ask it to justify its existence.

-I do ask why we don't do more preparation to prepare for these disasters, as we know their nature, we understand human nature to cause these willingly and unwillingly.
+I do ask why we don't do more to prepare for climate disasters, as we know their nature, we understand human nature to cause these willingly and unwillingly.

 Our habits get in the way of common sense, even if these habits help move us toward safety in a different way, earning money at a safe office job., couldn't that too get in the way of being safe at home?